 It is common to experience hip pain when bending your hip or putting on your socks.
 When they examine your hip, they will be able to decide how best to treat you based on the way it moves.
 Nevertheless, some conditions may require additional tests in order to be diagnosed.

 A mixture of rest and gentle exercises won’t alleviate your hip pain if you take paracetamol and ibuprofen, or you don’t take any medications at all.
 If your condition is serious, you may have to face hip replacement or other treatments.
-In any case, You should consult doctor for further advice.
+In any case, you should consult a doctor for further advice.
 It is possible for them to recommend the necessary treatments.